DutchComputerKid/Debite/README.md

 # Debite
 Debite: A full text-based Ninite clone for (latest) Debian

 Welcome!
-This is Debite, a Ninte clone for setting up Debian systems unattended.
+This is Debite, a Ninite clone for setting up Debian systems unattended.
 Runs via a dialog-based text user interface, or directly via the commandline!

 ## Installation